How Machine Learning Speeds Marketing Mix Modeling

 At its core, machine learning is a type of artificial intelligence (AI) that enables computers to identify patterns in data using statistical methods.
 It gathers information from datasets, learns from past experiences and observations, and then uses this knowledge to generate insights and make decisions.

 Machine learning algorithms are used to identify patterns in data and make predictions.
 These algorithms can detect anomalies in data, classify data, and make predictions about future events.
-By leveraging the power of machine learning, businesses can gain valuable insights and make better decisions.

 Where Does Old-Fashioned MMM Fail?

-Older marketing mix modeling approaches often took months, if not quarters, to complete because they required large amounts of data and complex statistical analysis.
-This difficulty level and pace are why this older method was adopted only by large, well-resourced companies who could handle this complex process.
-Older methods of MMM traditionally took more time due to three reasons:
+This difficulty level and pace are why this older method was adopted only by large, well-resourced companies that could handle this complex process.
+Older forms of MMM traditionally took more time due to three reasons:

 Overall, the complexity of the data, the analysis techniques, and the need for specialized expertise make “old-fashioned” marketing mix modeling a time-consuming, expensive, and slow process.